bsdimp/freebsd-git-docs/github-mirroring.md

 ## FreeBSD History

-The FreeBSD project is currently mirroring to github an experiemental tree.
+The FreeBSD project is currently mirroring to github an experimental tree.
 Due to the large number of bugs that adversely affects the quality of the tree, and its day to day use for anything more complicated that merging and commits and simple history browsing, the